halocures/coding-challenge/README.md

 # Take-Home Challenge #2

-This challenge consists of both a frontend and backend portion
+This challenge consists of both a frontend and backend portion and is intended to test familiarity with our stack, as well as attention to details of requirements.

 **Instructions:**
 - Clone this repository